-5.4.
+4.4.
 Flue Draught

 A flue draught at the flue collar of minimum 2.2mm to a maximum 3.5mm water gauge (22 to 35 Pascals) is required for satisfactory appliance performance.
-This relates to 12-25 Pascals at the tapping on EN13240/13229 test rigs.
-The flue draught should be checked under fire at high output and, if it exceeds the recommended maximum, a draught stabiliser must be fitted so that the rate of burning can be controlled to prevent over-firing.
+This relates to 12-25 Pascals at the tapping on EN13240/13229 test rigs which is often quoted.
+The flue draught should be checked under fire at high output and, if it greatly exceeds the recommended maximum, a draught stabiliser must be fitted so that the rate of burning can be controlled to prevent over-firing.

-5.5.
+4.5.
 Connection to the Chimney